[Moderate revision–posted 5/5/21 (replaces 10/23/18 edition)]

 • Engineering and administrative controls being used and the added protection of the respirator;

 • Reasons for the selection of respirator types;

 • Methods for donning and checking for proper fit; and

 • Proper maintenance, cleaning, sanitizing, and storage of respirators.

 4. Fit Testing

-Fit testing will be performed annually by EH&S to ensure all employees required to wear respirators have equipment that fits and functions properly.
+Fit testing will be performed annually by EH&S to ensure all employees or students required to wear respirators have equipment that fits and functions properly.
 Some factors to be considered regarding respirator use and fit testing are:

 b.
 Eyeglasses – Ordinary eyeglasses should not be worn with a full-face respirator because the temple bars will prevent a good face-to-face piece seal of the mask.
 Special corrective lenses are available that can be mounted inside the mask.